NixOS/nix/doc/manual/src/command-ref/nix-collect-garbage.md

 # Description

 The command `nix-collect-garbage` is mostly an alias of [`nix-store --gc`](@docroot@/command-ref/nix-store/gc.md).
-That is, it deletes all unreachable [store objects] in the Nix store to clean up your system.
+That is, it deletes all unreachable [store objects] in the Nix store.

 However, it provides two additional options, [`--delete-old`](#opt-delete-old) and [`--delete-older-than`](#opt-delete-older-than),